core-wg/href/draft-ietf-core-href.md

 * its more lightweight variant, Proxy-Scheme

-This section defines analogues of these that employ CRIs and the URI Scheme numering provided by the present specification.
+This section defines analogues of these that employ CRIs and the URI Scheme numbering provided by the present specification.

 ### Proxy-CRI